jybsuper/jybsuper.github.io/_posts/2025-06-21-langgraph_rollout.md

     ...
 ```

-This native approach proved remarkably straightforward — we had our experiments running within just two days.
-The beauty of this system lies in its simplicity: developers only need to provide:
+This native approach proved remarkably efficient — we had our experiments up and running within just two days.
+The elegance of this system stems from its simplicity: developers need to provide only three components:
 - Training data (identical to single-turn LLM RL)
 - A reward function (identical to single-turn LLM RL)
 - Tool definitions and implementations

-VeRL handles all the low-level implementation details, allowing researchers to focus on their experiments.
+VeRL automatically handles all the low-level implementation details, freeing researchers to focus on their experiments.

 ### Limitations of the Native Approach